Southwest Zone

 COOPER CREEK RESERVOIR: Rainbow trout, bass, bluegill, yellow perch, crappie

-COOS RIVER BASIN: Bottomfish, trout, surfperch, salmon
+COOS RIVER BASIN: Bottomfish, trout, surfperch, steelhead, salmon

 On occasion stray feeder Chinook from the ocean may be caught in the lower Coos Bay.
 The salmon bite is typically best a couple hours before and through the high slack tide.
-Regulations through the winter period default to standard regs of 2 fish per day.
+Regulations throughout the winter period default to standard regs of 2 fish per day.

 STARTING IMMEDIATELY THERE MAY BE A TEMPORARY DOCK MOORED TO THE CHANDLER BRIDGE TO ALLOW FOR BRIDGE MAINTENANCE.
 BOATERS IN THIS REACH OF RIVER NEED TO BE AWARE OF THIS BOATING RISK.

-Steelhead have been caught in the tidewater reaches of the Coquille River, where flows have been higher than desirable for fishing.
-Levels are expected to continue to drop and should start to be very fishable by the weekend of January 10-11th.
-Fish are now considered distributed upstream to Powers on the S.F. and LaVerne Park on the N.F.
-As river levels drop fishing is expected to be fair to good in the mainstem reaches of the S.F. and N.F. where water conditions are suitable.
+A few steelhead are available in all reaches up to Powers on the S.F.
+Coquille and LaVerne Park on the N.F.
+Water flows are very low and clear, much below normal for this time of year.
+Fishing is expected to be slow for the few remaining fish in the mainstem reaches of the S.F. and N.F.
 There has been some confusion about use of bait in the Coquille basin during the steelhead season due to the language in the S.W. section Regulations Exceptions.
-Bait is allowed during steelhead season in all waters of the Coquille basin where steelhead fishing is open.
+Bait is allowed in all mainstem forks of the Coquille basin for steelhead.
 The plan at this point is to adjust the language in the regulations for the 2027 manual.
-Last updated 01/07/26
+Last updated 03/31/26

 DIAMOND LAKE: Trout

 Diamond Lake has been stocked with tiger and brown trout.
 These fish were introduced to help control illegally introduced tui chub.
 These trout are catch-and-release only and need to be released immediately and unharmed if caught.
 Follow these catch-and-release tips for reducing fish mortality.
-Last updated 1/7/2026
+Last updated 4/1/2026

-ELK RIVER: Hatchery Chinook, winter steelhead
+ELK RIVER: Winter steelhead

 EMIGRANT LAKE: Largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout